 The area around Plaza Serrano (also known as Plazoleta Julio Cortazar) is pretty much the center of what is called Palermo Soho and was the area that we found to be the most interesting, so just head that way if you are a bit confused where to go after getting out at the Palermo subway station.

 Visit El Caminito & La Boca

-La Boca is a nieghborhood located south of San Telmo, and is also one of the original neighborhoods of old Buenos Aires.
-San Telmo was always a bit more upscale, whereas La Boca was decidedly more poor–a place where recently arrived Italian immigrants lived in cheap clapboard houses and worked in the meat processing plants nearby.
-This has always been a more rough and tumble neighborhood, and that is still true today.
+La Boca is a neighborhood located south of San Telmo, and is also one of the original neighborhoods of old Buenos Aires.
+San Telmo was always a bit more upscale, whereas La Boca was decidedly poorer–a place where recently arrived Italian immigrants lived in cheap clapboard houses and worked in the meat processing plants nearby.
+This has always been a rough and tumble neighborhood, and that is still true today.

 You should not visited the Boca neighborhood at night, nor wander too far off the tourist trail… The heart of La Boca is El Caminito (the little street) where a few blocks preserve the original vibrant and colorful street scenes that locals used to spruce up their houses made of corrugated metal and wood.
 This colorful place is also where tango was supposedly born.

 Today it is quite obviously a tourist trap, a place where people are constantly hustling you to come inside their shops, restaurants, etc. (the only place in Buenos Aires or even all of Argentina where this happened).

 I don’t particularly like places like that, but it’s still a cool place to visit for a few hours so you can better understand the often complicated history of life in Buenos Aires.
 It’s a good place to grab a bite to eat, buy souvenirs, or to pick up some relatively cheap leather goods if that’s on your list.